Explore

 another foreign classic

-Posted : 17 years, 4 months ago on 10 December 2006 07:09 (A review of A Dirty Carnival)
+Posted : 18 years ago on 10 December 2006 07:09 (A review of A Dirty Carnival)

 What can I say, this is only the second Korean film I've ever watched and again I've been blown away by such great storytelling and directing.
 The first Korean film I saw just 3 weeks ago (see below - A Dirty Carnival) got me researching other Korean film and I heard A Bittersweet Life was comparable to A Dirty Carnival.
 While each plot can be deemed rather simple in storyline, we are brought into a world that few know exist and we go through an exciting journey throughout the harsh underworld of Korea.